albar965/littlenavmap-manual/src/en/MENUS.rst

 Opens the default web browser and shows the current flight plan in `SkyVector <https://skyvector.com>`__.
 Procedures are not shown.
 Disabled if no flight plan has been loaded or created.

-Note that the flight plan will not be displayed if a small airport is unknown to SkyVector.
+Note that the flight plan will not be shown if a small airport is unknown to SkyVector.

 Example: `ESMS NEXI2B NILEN L617 ULMUG M609 TUTBI Z101 GUBAV STM7C